Eduard Grau

 Eduard "Edu" Grau (born 1981) is a Spanish cinematographer.

-He is best known for his work on the films A Single Man (2009), Suffragette (2015), Gringo (2018) and his collaborations with director Joel Edgerton (2015 and 2018).

-Grau is a three-times Camerimage Golden Frog nominee, winning Bronze for Buried in 2010.
+He is a three-times Camerimage Golden Frog nominee, winning Bronze for Buried in 2010.
 The same year, he was named as one of Variety's "10 Cinematographers to watch".

 Grau is a member of the Academy of Motion Picture Arts and Sciences since 2013.
 In January 2021, he became a member of the American Society of Cinematographers.